- fexofenadine hydrochloride

 • Children aged 12 years and over

-The recommended dose of fexofenadine hydrochloride to children aged 12 years and over is 120 mg one daily take before a meal.
+The recommended dose of fexofenadine hydrochloride for children aged 12 years and over is 120 mg once daily taken before a meal.

 • Children under 12 years of age